What is a Dinosaur, Really?

 H. Raab (CC BY-SA 3.0)

-At the same time, a flood of fossil discoveries from North America, including such household names as Brontosaurus, Stegosaurus, Allosaurus, Brachiosaurus and Diplodocus, filled out our picture of dinosaur diversity.
-No longer were dinosaurs just a bin of giant terrestrial reptiles; they were now an exclusive evolutionary lineage descending from a single common ancestor, including the forerunners of today's birds.
-Scientists like Huxley thought they were vigorous, warm-blooded animals3 who ruled the ancient world with their awesome size and might.
+At the same time, a flood of fossil discoveries from North America, including such household names as Brontosaurus, Stegosaurus, Allosaurus, Brachiosaurus and Diplodocus filled out our picture of dinosaur diversity.
+So dinosaurs were no longer just a bin of giant terrestrial reptiles; they were now a special evolutionary lineage of vigorous, warm-blooded animals3 who encompassed the forerunners of birds.
+With Dinosauria defined as a lineage, things like and crocodiles which weren't closely related to Megalosaurus and such would have been excluded from Dinosauria regardless of superficial similarities.

 But these ideas were not long for this world.
-In 1926, artist Gerhard Heilmann wrote The Origin of Birds, in which he argued that birds could not be dinosaurs and that their similarities were the result of convergent evolution4.
+In 1926, palaeontologist Gerhard Heilmann wrote The Origin of Birds, in which he argued that birds could not be dinosaurs and that their similarities were the result of 4.
 It was impossible for dinosaurs to be bird ancestors, Heilmann said, as dinosaurs lacked collarbones and birds did not.
 It would be exceptionally unlikely for dinosaurs to re-evolve collarbones after they had lost them.

 In the following years, interest in dinosaurs was minimal.
-A consensus emerged that the various groups of dinosaur were actually not related to each other and independently descended from an asssortment of primitive 'thecodont' reptiles who also independently gave rise to crocodilians and birds5.
-This essentially rendered Dinosauria the way Huxley saw it scientifically meaningless, as its constituents were no longer thought to be the descendants of a singe ancestor.
-Until the mid-70s some scientists said believed that there was no such thing as a 'dinosaur'6.
+A consensus emerged that the various groups of dinosaur were actually not related to each other and independently descended from an asssortment of primitive 'thecodont' reptiles who also independently gave rise to crocodiles and birds5.
+This rendered Dinosauria the way Huxley saw it scientifically meaningless, as its constituents were no longer thought to be the descendants of a singe ancestor.
+Under this paradigm, which lasted until the 1970s6, there were no animals that could be truthfully called 'dinosaurs'.

 A swamp-dwelling brontosaur: the quintessential slow, sluggish 1900s ‘dinosaur’.